 The new liquor act also capped the number of registered clubs allowed in NSW.
 The Wollongong Licensing District was allowed seven registered clubs.

 The Dapto Workmen’s Club closed in 1905, with the North Helensburgh Workmen’s Club following on December 24 1906.
 By the end of 1907 the four workmen clubs at Woonona, Corrimal, Balgownie and Kembla Heights had been refused registration to trade and they all closed.

 Filling the four vacancies left by there closure were Wollongong Bowling and Recreation Club (Helensburgh North Workmen’s Club) on September 28 1923, Wollongong Golf Club (Balgownie Workmen’s Club) on May 5 1928, Corrimal Bowling Club (Woonona Workmen’s Club) on November 11 1930, and the Port Kembla Bowling Club (Corrimal Workmen’s Club) on March 23 1931.
-The cap on the number of NSW clubs (85) was lifted in 1946 and many of today’s clubs were eventually established.
+The cap on the number of NSW clubs (85) was lifted in 1946 allowing many of today’s clubs to be established.